SachinKainth/Duplicate-File-Deleter/README.md

 This program takes in two folder paths as input and deletes all the duplicate files.

+## If you only need the executable file

+The DFD.exe file can be found in /Executable folder.
+This is all you need to run the program (at least on Windows).

 ## What gets deleted?

 All the duplicate files: